jchoi-hyu/jchoi-hyu.github.io/index.md

 * Deep learning performance analysis and dataflow/data-reuse optimization software
 * Robust deep learning algorithms for in-memory computing (ReRAM and PCRAM)

+Full tuition (+ stipend) support is available for students who apply for the MS-PhD integrated program.
-Please contact me with your CV/Resume if interested!
+Please contact me with your CV/Resume if interested! -->